mskf3000/Tutorials-and-Cheat-Sheets/Linux-Unix - exFAT Partitioning and Formatting.md

 ***

-*Linux-Unix - exFAT Partitioning and Formatting (c) by Jack Szwergold.
+*Linux-Unix - exFAT Partitioning and Formatting (c) by Jack Szwergold; written September 11, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*